-Soto celebrates 21st birthday with Nationals Park party
+21st birthday at World Series no piece of cake for star Soto

 Before the game, someone mentioned that Soto — now 21 — would be able to toast himself with champagne.
 He said yes, he could.

+There was nothing much to celebrate on Friday night.
+But there’s still a chance Soto can drink and spray plenty of bubbly at the end of the Series, which now is assured of going at least five games.

-It’s been one heck of a season for Soto.
-After batting .282 with 34 homers and 110 RBIs in the regular season, he helped the Nationals win the NL wild-card game with a clutch single against Milwaukee.
+No matter how it turns out, it’s been one heck of a year.
+After batting .282 with 34 homers and 110 RBIs in the regular season, Soto helped the Nationals win the NL wild-card game with a clutch single against Milwaukee.

-Soto hit a key home run off Clayton Kershaw in the deciding Game 5 of the NL Championship Series win over the Los Angeles Dodgers.
-He went 4 for 7 with two doubles and a home run in helping the Nationals take a 2-0 lead over the Houston Astros.
+He hit a key home run off Clayton Kershaw in the deciding Game 5 of the NL Championship Series victory over the Los Angeles Dodgers and was instrumental in helping the Nationals win the first two games against Houston.

 Soto said his talk with Big Papi and A-Rod was productive, hearing advice from players who had already been in these big-game situations.